mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0/index.md

 - Fix the CLI task metrics summary command which was occasionally failing to find metrics (DCOS_OSS-4679).

 ## Diagnostics and logging
+- Enable DC/OS to create consolidated diagnostics bundles by applying a timeout when reading `systemd` journal entries (DCOS_OSS-5097).

 - Add SELinux details to the DC/OS diagnostics bundle to provide additional information for troubleshooting and analysis (DCOS_OSS-4123).

 - Add external Mesos master and agent logs in the diagnostic bundle to provide additional information for troubleshooting and analysis (DCOS_OSS-4283).